-Starting a small business costs a lot of money – from the expenses of creating a professional business plan and incorporating to buying inventory, hiring staff and marketing your business.
+Starting a small business costs a lot of money – from the expenses of creating a professional business plan and incorporating it to buying inventory, hiring staff, and marketing your business.
 So it’s understandable that entrepreneurs look for ways to save money.
 You may think it’s a smart move to save by hiring someone you know to build your company website, such as your brother-in-law, the neighbor’s teen or a Facebook friend, but that’s a horrendously bad idea, one that will cost you more in the long-run.
 Here’s why:

 - 81 percent of shoppers do online research before making a purchase.

 - 60 percent of consumers start their research through a search engine.

 - Three in four consumers who find helpful local information in search results are more likely to visit the store.

 - 68 percent of business-to-business buyers make their purchases online.

 - 30 percent of B2B buyers research at least 90 percent of their purchases online before buying.

 - 18 percent of B2B buyers spend 90 percent or more of their budgets online.